standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 If you need to, add some JavaScript

 Create the JavaScript file `src/patterns/new-feature/new-feature.js`.
-When you run grunt next time this file will be found automatically.
+When you run Grunt next time this file will be found automatically.

 ### 4.7 Create an examples folder